 I booked my trip with a travel agent.
 Can they help?

 If you’ve used a travel agent to book your trip, they can help you cancel – and in some cases, they are required to help you cancel.
 However, please bear in mind that travel agents don’t charge you a fee.
 They get paid by Disney only after you’ve completed your vacation.
 This means that if an agent books a trip for you and then you cancel, they may have been working for many hours, with no compensation.

 If you end up in this situation, it’s polite to help the agent out by using them when you’re again ready to go on your trip.
 Agents also love it when you refer friends and family to them.

-Have any questions about cancelling a Disney World vacation?
+Have any questions about canceling a Disney World vacation?
 Let us know in the comments.